Sikorsky S-76 Helicopter, USA

 The avionics suite installed in the cockpit of the S-76C++ includes a Honeywell four-tube electronic flight instrument system (EFIS), a four-axis fully coupled autopilot, an integrated instrument display system (IIDS) and a Honeywell enhanced ground proximity warning system (EGPWS).

-The S-76D's cockpit will be fitted with an avionics suite that will include a Thales Top Deck avionics system, four-axis fully coupled autopilot, an EGPWS, a traffic collision avoidance system (TCAS1), a Honeywell Primus 660 weather radar, a health usage monitoring system (HUMS), a Thales digital map and a Collins Pro Line 21 comm / nav radio suite.
+The S-76D’s cockpit is fitted with an avionics suite that includes a Thales Top Deck avionics system, four-axis fully coupled autopilot, an EGPWS, a traffic collision avoidance system (TCAS1), a Honeywell Primus 660 weather radar, a health usage monitoring system (HUMS), a Thales digital map and a Collins Pro Line 21 comm / nav radio suite.

 Engine